-Billionaire behind Trump impeachment ads to bankroll Democrats for House
+Democrat donor to pump $30 million into winning House

 The $30 million will be used to mobilize young voters in 10 key states: Florida, Virginia, Wisconsin, Michigan, Nevada, California, Pennsylvania, Iowa, New Hampshire and Arizona, Steyer said.

 Americans will head to the polls in November when 34 seats in the Senate and all 435 House seats will be up for grabs.
-Democrats are hoping to ride wins last year in Alabama and Virginia to victory in those elections, potentially taking control of Congress from Republicans.
+Democrats are hoping to ride wins last year in Alabama and Virginia to victory in those elections, potentially taking control of Congress.

-“The task which I feel called to do is organizing and mobilizing America’s voters – they have got to be the most powerful forces in American politics,” Steyer said at a Washington press conference.
+“The task which I feel called to do is organizing and mobilizing America’s voters – they have got to be the most powerful forces in American politics,” Steyer said at a Washington, D.C. press conference.

-The Republican National Committee dismissed Steyer’s spending saying he could “light as much of his money on fire as wants,” arguing that Democrats have criticized his impeachment message as a distraction.

-”If Democrats’ message for 2018 is a baseless impeachment threat that the majority of voters disagree with, they’re going to lose,” said RNC spokesman Michael Ahrens in a statement.

 Steyer said he knows that some Democrats think talking about impeachment is a distraction but that he feels it remains important to focus on ousting Trump.